ai/size-limit/README.md

 * `@size-limit/webpack-css` adds css support for `webpack` plugin.
 * `@size-limit/esbuild` is like `webpack` plugin, but uses `esbuild` to be faster and use less space in `node_modules`.
+* `@size-limit/esbuild-why` add reports for `esbuild` plugin about your library is of this size to show the cost of all your dependencies.
 * `@size-limit/time` uses headless Chrome to track time to execute JS.
 * `@size-limit/dual-publish` compiles files to ES modules with [`dual-publish`] to check size after tree-shaking.